GenoML/genoml.github.io/docs/use-cases/prs.md

 ---
 last_modified_on: "2021-02-02"
 id: prs
-title: "Polygenic Risk Score (PRS)"
+title: "Genetic risk estiamtes"
 ---

 :::note
 This section is under development.
 :::

-One of the use cases of GenoML is Polygenic Risk Score (PRS).
-PRS is a number that summarises the estimated effect of many genetic variants on an individual's phenotype, typically calculated as a weighted sum of trait-associated alleles.It reflects an individuals estimated genetic predisposition for a given trait and can be used as a predictor for that trait.
-Polygenic scores are widely used in animal breeding and plant breeding (usually termed genomic prediction or genomic selection) due to their efficacy in improving livestock breeding and crops.
-They are also increasingly being used for risk prediction in humans for complex diseases which are typically affected by many genetic variants that each confer a small effect on overall risk.
+Most people are generally familiar with the concept of polygenic risk scores (PRS).
+PRS can be distilled to a number that summarises the estimated effect of many genetic variants on an individual's phenotype, typically calculated as a weighted sum of trait-associated alleles.
+It reflects an individual's estimated genetic predisposition for a given trait and can be used as a predictor for that trait.
+Generally you need a huge reference genome-wide association studies (GWAS) and massive sample sizes to build one that functions well.
+This puts the user at the mercy of what has been published as these models generally rely on massive GWAS for parameter weights.
+With GenoML, you can calculate a genetic risk estimate for your potentially novel phenotpye/trait of interest on the fly.
+You can also just add an existing PRS to your model build to extend that PRS and treat it as one of many features.

 ## Calculating PRS in GenoML
 Run: